For info on the thematic structure, see the introduction page.

 7.4 another solution: Aias - Hector

 If the war cannot be stopped by having the two responsible parties fight it out, it could be done by a duel of their champions.
-It happens and - how could it be otherwise - the Achaeans come off best.
-The attempt ultimately fails because the spectators of both sides are so anxious about their champion's survival that they stop the fight before it's decided.
+It happens and - how could it be otherwise - the Achaians come off best.
+The attempt ultimately fails because the spectators of both sides are so anxious about their champion's survival that they stop the fight before it is decided.
 Note that during Paris' and Menelaos' duel there was no such anxiousness.

 7.23 Apollo: why have you come